 - Depreciation costs

 After listing costs and benefits, you calculated monetary value of each cost and benefit considering their time values.
 You subtracted costs from the benefits and the result is positive.
 Once for all you discovered that making this investment is feasible.

 Advantages of Cost Benefit Analysis

-Performing Cost Benefit Analysis provides many advantages to an organization.
+Performing Cost Benefit Analysis provides many advantages to an organization for decision making.
 Below are a few of them

-- Cost Benefit Analysis helps to simplify sophisticated business decisions.
+- It helps to simplify sophisticated business decisions.

 - It provides and objective point of view for comparing alternatives because all the costs and benefits are converted to monetary values.
 This eliminates biases related with the alternatives.

 - Brainstorming sessions encourage participation and decision making.

 - It helps to take correct decisions and select the most rewarding alternative.